For three decades, Ogle’s Waterpark was a summer mainstay on the strip in Pigeon Forge, an oasis of concrete, sun-faded plastic tubing and chlorine.

 It was a beacon summoning tourist teens and locals to frolic and flirt in the Tennessee summer sun.

-That it came in the 70s, however, is a little heartbreaking.
+It may have been too soon, or too late.
+The fact that it came in the 70s is a little heartbreaking.

 Instead, the park looked like something carved with a bulldozer and constructed out of the same batch of asphalt as the parking lot.

 A chain-link fence was all that separated Ogle’s from the outside world, leaving little to the imagination of the poor souls stuck in traffic on the Parkway and the bathers feeling all-too-often like exhibits in a zoo.

 Still, somehow, Ogle’s was able to overcome being, to put it kindly, designed in a utilitarian manner, by offering something more.
 It was the perfect place for family vacations.
 It was the perfect place for younger children or just the young at heart.

 Ogle’s Waterpark was once the largest waterpark in the area with six giant water slides, a wave pool, a kid’s play area and snack stations throughout the park.

 Slides like the RipTide Waterslide, the Twin Twister and the Hydro-Chute – a fully enclosed tunnel slide introduced in the early 1990s – were revolutionary for their time.